guijiyang/markdownDoc/python/python学习总结.md

 that the special file os.devnull will be used for the corresponding subprocess stream

 #### 队列(Queues)
 asyncio queues are designed to be similar to classes of the queue module.
-Although asyncio queues are not threadsafe, they are designed to be used specifically in async/await code.
+Although asyncio queues are not thread safe, they are designed to be used specifically in async/await code.
 Note that methods of asyncio queues don’t have a timeout parameter; use asyncio.wait_for() function to do queue operations with a timeout.
 - class asyncio.Queue(maxsize=0)